Kamau Leverock: Career

 He made his List A debut for ICC Americas in the 2016–17 Regional Super50 on 26 January 2017.

 In April 2018, he was named in Bermuda's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 He was named as the player to watch in the squad ahead of the tournament.

 On 3 June 2018, he was selected to play for the Vancouver Knights in the players' draft for the inaugural edition of the Global T20 Canada tournament.

 In August 2019, he was named in Bermuda's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
-He made his Twenty20 International (T20I) debut for Bermuda against the United States on 18 August 2019.
+He made his Twenty20 International (T20I) debut against the United States on 18 August 2019.
 In September 2019, he was named in Bermuda's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He was the leading wicket-taker for Bermuda in the tournament, with eight dismissals in six matches.
 In November 2019, he was named in Bermuda's squad for the Cricket World Cup Challenge League B tournament in Oman.

 In October 2021, he was named as the captain of Bermuda's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 In May 2022, he was named as the captain of Bermuda's side for the 2022 Uganda Cricket World Cup Challenge League B tournament.